 Ghost images on security cameras happen when a recording is interrupted by another signal, often from a different camera or an RF device.
 Whether it's interference from another camera or an RF transmitter, these ghost images can result in severity and cause temporary or permanent damage to your surveillance footage.
-IPhone camera shows ghost lighting or refrective image too.
-But there is actually ghost caught on CCTV camera throwing hookah pipes in empty bar on the news.
+IPhone camera shows ghost lighting or refrective images too.
+But there is actually a ghost caught on CCTV camera throwing hookah pipes in an empty bar on the news.

 What are Ghost Images?

 Ghost images are a common issue with security cameras.
 They occur when the camera is picking up reflections from nearby objects, resulting in a fuzzy or doubled image.
 In some cases, the ghost image may be caused by the camera itself reflecting off of its own lens.

 There are some reasons/factors that can cause ghost images on security cameras, expecially on outdoor security cameras with night vision:

 - The camera is picking up reflections from nearby objects.
 This is common with glass or mirrors, which can reflect the camera's image back towards it.

 - The camera is reflecting off of its own lens.
 This can happen if the lens is dirty or smudged.